 A People Uprooted

-The civil war in Syria, now in its 5th year, has forced millions of Syrians to flee their homes.
-The UN Refugee Agency estimate that by the middle of 2015 the conflict had produced almost 12 million people of concern, of which 7.6 million people are displaced within Syria, with a further 4.1 million taking refuge in neighbouring countries.
-A small percentage of these have fled further, with some coming to Europe.
+The civil war in Syria, which began in 2011, has forced millions of Syrians to flee their homes.
+In mid 2017 it is estimated that 6.3 million people are displaced within Syria, with a further 5.1 million taking refuge in neighbouring countries.
+A small number have fled further, with some coming to Europe.
 Images of their journeys are shown in the media and there are questions as to whether any arrive in Northern Ireland.

 UK entry through the asylum system